 When planning for a child’s future education expenses, 529 plans are a popular and tax-advantaged investment option.
-These plans come in two main forms: custodial 529 accounts and individual 529 accounts, each offering distinct benefits and considerations.
-Understanding the differences between these account types is essential for families looking to maximize savings, maintain control, and meet eligibility requirements for financial aid.
+These plans offer two ownership options: custodial 529 accounts and individual 529 accounts.
+The choice between them affects who controls the account, how assets are treated for financial aid purposes and which structure best supports your savings goals.

-A financial advisor can help you create an education financial plan for the future.
+A financial advisor can help you compare options and build an education savings plan that fits your family’s timeline and goals.

 Understanding 529 Plans